 Let's take a look at several common application scenarios:

-5The navigation item is temporary or not intended to be displayed in the current template:{% navList navs %} {% for item in navs %} {% if item.Id != 5 %} <li><a href="{{ item.Link }}">{{ item.Title }}</a></li> {% endif %} {% endfor %} {% endnavList %}Skip parent categories without subcategories:When displaying the category list, sometimes we only want to show those categories that contain subcategories, or conversely, only show leaf categories: “`twig {% categoryList categories with moduleId=“1” parentId=“0” %}
+5The navigation item is temporary or should not be displayed in the current template:{% navList navs %} {% for item in navs %} {% if item.Id != 5 %} <li><a href="{{ item.Link }}">{{ item.Title }}</a></li> {% endif %} {% endfor %} {% endnavList %}Skip parent categories without subcategories:When displaying the category list, sometimes we only want to display those category items that contain child categories, or vice versa, only display leaf categories: “`twig {% categoryList categories with moduleId=“1” parentId=“0” %}

 {% for item in categories %} {% if item.HasChildren %} {# 只显示有子分类的项 #} <li><a href="{{ item.Link }}">{{ item.